Regenerative agriculture centers around one simple idea: that we should build soil quality over time. This is the process of soil regeneration.

 This approach nurtures the long-term health and vitality of the land, understanding that healthy land produces healthy plants.

-Unlike conventional practices that exploit and deplete the soil, regenerative ag. embraces a holistic approach to land and ecosystem management.
+Unlike conventional practices that exploit and deplete the soil, regenerative agriculture embraces a holistic approach to land and ecosystem management.
 This harmonious relationship with the soil forms the foundation of the regenerative paradigm, and sets it apart from "traditional" agricultural methods.

 At its heart lies soil regeneration and remediation - the improvement of dirt in order to allow land to support more life.